-1. Agri-Environment Climate Scheme scoring criteria
+Agri-Environment Climate Scheme scoring criteria

-This section describes the scoring criteria we will use to assess all Agri-Environment Climate Scheme applications other than those for improving public access.
+This section describes the scoring criteria we will use to assess all Agri-Environment Climate Scheme applications, other than those for improving public access which are provided on a separate page.

 The score sheet template is available separately for download (see below).